Jordy Tshimanga: Calgary Surge (2023)

 On July 5, 2023, Tshimanga signed with the Calgary Surge of the Canadian Elite Basketball League.
 The team reached the CEBL Finals, losing to the Scarborough Shooting Stars.
 In August 2023, Tshimanga was selected as a Western Conference All-Star for the 2023 CEBL Clash in Québec City.
 The West won in a 107–102 victory.

 Trepça (2023–2024)

 On August 18, 2023, Tshimanga signed with Trepça of the Kosovo Basketball Superleague and FIBA Europe Cup.
 Tshimanga won the Kosovo Cup in the final against Prishtina where he was one of the key players with 15 rebounds and 11 points.
 He parted ways with Trepça in March 2024 because of doping accusations.
 He was the best rebounder in the 2023-24 season averaging 10.0 rebounds per game.

 Return to Calgary (2024)

 On June 8, 2024, Tshimanga signed with the Calgary Surge for a second stint.

 Kaohsiung Steelers (2024–2025)

 On September 19, 2024, Tshimanga signed with the Kaohsiung 17LIVE Steelers of the P. League+.

-Taipei Taishin Mars (2025–present)
+Taipei Taishin Mars (2025)

 On September 3, 2025, Tshimanga signed with the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
+On January 16, 2026, the Taipei Taishin Mars terminated the contract relationship with Tshimanga.